 If you end up hailing a taxi, make sure you stick to Blue Bird Taxi, which is the most reputable Bali taxi.
 Be careful of the “blue” taxis that look identical to each other.
 They may be blue, but they are not all BLUE BIRD.

 - Other “blue” taxi drivers sometimes try to rip off visitors by refusing to turn on the meter.
 Instead, they demand a flat rate to your destination at an inflated price

-- Some taxis adjust/manipulate their meter so that it runs more expensive then it should
+- Some taxis adjust or manipulate their meter so that the fare becomes more expensive

 - In some taxis, the driver is not the person identified as the licensed taxi driver on the dashboard